secretagentan/linkedin-learning/designing-with-wcag-2.2-guidelines/notes.md

   > - Highest level of conformance
   > - Some criteria cannot be applied everywhere, so is generally not required
   > - Even meeting AAA does not make pages accessible to everyone

+  ### 1. Exploring WCAG 2.2

+  #### The struggle with automating WCAG 2.2

+  - Can you automate WCAG 2.2 with external software?
+No.
+    - However, can be helpful for beginning the process

+  - External modules can help with:
+    - Minimum focus appearance
+    - Maximum focus appearance
+    - Minimum target size

+  #### Dragging movements